Andy-J-marshall/stanningley-bowls/README.md

 Add the `clubCupWinner` for the current year in `teamDetails.py`.

-Update `History.js` with the club cup winner and any trophies won.
+Update `History.js` with any trophies won and `clubCupWinners.json` with the club cup winner.

 Update `checkYearDropdownHasAllYearOptions` function in basePage.ts.